gvwilson/thirdbit/_posts/2015/2015-06-12-warming-up-for-54.md

   <li>
     <p>
       These issues supplement the discussion of
-      <a href="https://github.com/swcarpentry/lesson-template/issues/242">changes to the template</a>,
+      changes to the template,
       which resulted in
-      <a href="https://github.com/swcarpentry/lesson-template/milestones/Version%205.4">these specific issues</a>.
+      these specific issues.
       If you'd like to help with one of those, your assistance would be greatly appreciated.
     </p>